branchwelder/lickety-split/README.md

 ## Usage

-You'll need `layout.js` and `layout.css` from this repository, as well as the NPM packages `split.js` and `lit-html`.
+You'll need `layout.js` and `layout.css` from this repository, as well as the NPM package `split.js`.
+The demo also uses `lit-html`.
 I'll figure out better distribution eventually.
 To create a new layout, you create an instance of the `SplitLayoutManager` class like so:

 ```js